 My mother-in-law generally uses canned shrimp instead of frozen.
 One advantage to using the canned shrimp is that it’s already soaked in a brine whereas using frozen (or fresh) shrimp requires you to make your own brine.
 However, making a homemade brine is so easy that we tend to look for frozen shrimp on sale and do it ourselves.
 We also get bigger shrimp pieces that way.
 Bigger shrimp = bigger yums in our book.

-This recipe is actually best when it’s made a day ahead of serving time.
+This shrimp and pasta salad is actually best when it’s made a day ahead of serving time.
 That gives the spices a chance to fully mingle.
-A nice thing about this salad is that it can be served as a main dish when you want a quick meal, or it can be served as a side dish another meat since it’s pasta based.
+A nice thing about this salad is that it can be served as a main dish when you want a quick meal, or it can be served as a side dish with another meat since it’s pasta based.
 My mother-in-law used to serve it when she’d prepare ham for a holiday dinner and the two were great compliments to each other!

 We recently served this dish to friends and it was a hit.
 At least, from the size of the second helpings that’s my assumption!
 Follow this up with a tasty cake (like Mandarin Orange Cake) and you’ve got an easy – and delicious – meal to serve your family or friends.
 The best thing is that all the preparations are done before your guests arrive which leaves you free to socialize.

-Be sure to check out 8 Must Have Kitchen Items to see my favorite kitchen things.
-And if you like this recipe, be sure to share it to your favorite Pinterest board.
+Be sure to check out 8 Must Have Kitchen Items to see my favorite kitchen things

 Jungle Jim doesn’t like most fish but he does love shrimp.
 Therefore, I’m always on the lookout for a new shrimp dish.
 What’s your favorite way to serve shrimp?